Eric de Oliveira: Pandurii Târgu Jiu and Asian spells

-In January 2014, Eric was transferred for a fee of €1.25 million from Pandurii to Al-Ahli signing a contract for one year and a half.
-He scored his first goal in the league in a 1–1 against Al-Shoulla.
-He also netted a brace in a 3–0 win over Al-Orobah in the King Cup, a competition in which the team reached the final, losing 3–0 to Al-Shabab, but Eric did not play in it as one month earlier during a game with Al-Ettifaq he suffered a ligament injury which kept him off the field over six months.
+In January 2014, Eric was transferred for a fee of €1.25 million from Pandurii to Al-Ahli, signing a contract for one and a half years.
+His first goal in the league was in a 1–1 draw against Al-Shoulla.
+He also netted a brace in a 3–0 win over Al-Orobah in the King Cup.
+Subsequently, in early April he suffered a ligament injury which kept him off the field over six months.
+Al-Ahli reached the King Cup final, losing 3–0 to Al-Shabab, but Eric could not play due to the injury.

-In January 2015, he returned to Pandurii Târgu Jiu, reaching the Cupa Ligii final where coach Edward Iordănescu sent him on the field in the 78th minute to replace Filip Mrzljak, however three minutes later he got injured, the team remaining in 10 players, eventually losing 3–0 to Steaua București.
+In January 2015, Eric returned to Pandurii Târgu Jiu.
+The team reached the Cupa Ligii final where coach Edward Iordănescu sent him in the 78th minute to replace Filip Mrzljak, but three minutes later he got injured, the team remaining in 10 players, and eventually losing 3–0 to Steaua București.

-On 30 June 2015, Japan's Matsumoto Yamaga announced the signing of Eric from Pandurii, however even do he impressed during the training sessions, he never got to play in any official games for them.
-He then went back to play in the Saudi Professional League, this time at Najran, scoring four goals in 12 league appearances, his best game being a 4–3 victory against Al Nassr in which he scored two goals and provided two assists.
+On 30 June 2015, Japan's Matsumoto Yamaga announced the signing of Eric from Pandurii, where despite impressing during training sessions, he never got to play in any official games for them.
+He then returned to the Saudi Professional League, this time at Najran, scoring four goals in 12 league appearances.
+His best game for them was a 4–3 victory against Al Nassr in which he scored two goals and provided two assists.